Xiangyu-Fu/vive_ros_libsurvive/README.md

 ![](images/Screenshot%20from%202024-10-27%2015-31-07.png)

 ### Advantages:
-- No need for SteamVR
+- No need for SteamVR for running
 - simple setup
 - ...